 601 Computer Fundamentals for Teachers (1) Prerequisite: senior standing.
 Students learn computer terminology and operation in preparation for advanced applications courses.
 Extensive use of microcomputers in a hands-on learning environment.
 Topics include hardware, software, word processing, and social issues related to computer-based technologies.
 626 Contemporary Developments in Instructional Technologies (1-3) Topic to be specified in Class Schedule.
 May be repeated when topics vary.
-639 Creative Techniques with Transparency Film in Instructional Communication (3) Explores new techniques and applications using 35mm still photography in instructional message design.
-Sequencing and creative message design are emphasized.
-Dissolves, masking, copystand, and color correction techniques are also covered.
-Students produce a portfolio from course assignments.
-646 Scriptwriting for Instructional Media (3) Introduction to the writing of effective multi-image and/or video scripts with an educational, informational, or instructional focus.
-Emphasis on building sensory (eye/ear) awareness while developing writing skills.
-Students evaluate productions and analyze script elements that make them effective.
-651 Video Applications in Training (3) Examination and evaluation of video programs used in corporate training and communications facilities.
-Video capabilities and limitations.
-Production techniques for training.
-Coordinating video acquisition and development.
-F,S 699 Special Study (1-3) An intensive study of a particular problem under direction of a member of the department.
+699 Special Study (1-3) F,S An intensive study of a particular problem under direction of a member of the department.
 Enrollment by petition approved by the instructor, adviser, and department chair.
 Open to regularly enrolled students only.
 Graduate Courses 700 Introduction to Instructional Technologies (3) Introduction to the field: basic instructional design and major formats of instructional media.
 Students assess their professional interests to determine personal development paths.
 Discussion of important career and technological trends.
-Prerequisite course: cannot be applied to the Master's degree.
+Prerequisite course: cannot be applied to the master's degree.
+(Formerly ED T 618.)
 711 Instructional Computing in Elementary and Middle Schools (1-3) Practice with computers in laboratory classroom; instructional applications of software.
 Integration of computing in teaching and in determining appropriate uses of technology.
 Equivalent to ITEC 712.
 Cannot be applied to degree in instructional technologies.
 Meets multiple subject credential state requirements.
+(Formerly ED T 631.)
 712 Instructional Computing in Secondary Schools (1-3) Practice with computers in laboratory classroom; software applications in the secondary-school classroom.
 Integrating computing in teaching and determining appropriate use of technology.
 Equivalent to ITEC 711.
 Cannot be applied to degree in instructional technologies.
 Meets single-subject credential state requirements.
+(Formerly ED T 627.)
 715 Computer Foundations for Instructional Multimedia (3) Prerequisites: ITEC 711, 712, or demonstration of computer literacy.
 Tools and design elements of multimedia.
 Students learn how to compose the basic building blocks of multimedia presentation-computer files containing text, sound, graphics, and video--using authoring software such as PowerPoint and Astound.
 Cannot be applied to the master's degree.
-720 Fieldwork in Educational Technology (3-5) Prerequisites: 12 units in Instructional Technology including ITEC 801, and consent of instructor.
+(Formerly ED T 641.)
+720 Fieldwork in Educational Technology (3-5) F,S Prerequisites: 12 units in Instructional Technology including ITEC 801, and consent of instructor.
 Students work in educational and business settings to select, design, create, and/or evaluate instructional materials and procedures.
-F,S 726 Seminar in Educational Media (3) For course description, see BECA 726.
+726 Seminar in Educational Media (3) For course description, see BECA 726.